jwoff1991/Portfolio-Website/README.md

 This portfolio is a representation of my work.
 However, if you have suggestions, improvements, or find any issues in any of the projects, feel free to open an issue or create a pull request.
 Contributions are welcome!

-## License

-This portfolio is licensed under the MIT License License.
-See the [LICENSE](LICENSE) file for details.